 Chase is offering a $500 bonus for opening up a checking and savings account.
-This is one of the best bank sign up bonuses that can be done over and over again.
-We recommend you do this whenever you become eligible.
+This is one of the best bank sign up bonuses available.
+I recommend you do this whenever you become eligible.

 Chase $500 Checking + Savings Account Overview